ajaySinghBBD/ajaySinghBBD/README.md

-- 👋 Hi, I’m @ajaySinghBBD
+- 👋 Hi, I’m _**@ajaySinghBBD**_
-- 👀 I’m interested in Finding the problem and Try to solve that problem.
-But I am not tester.
+- 👀 "I'm interested in finding the problem and trying to solve it.
+But I am not a tester 😂.".
-- 🌱 I’m currently learning How to handle the "World" with my *Word* and *Code*.
+- 🌱 "I'm currently learning how to handle the world 🌎 with my words and code 🧑‍💻.
-- 💞️ I’m looking to collaborate on with my Own problem.
+- 💞️ I'm looking to collaborate on my own problem..
-- 📫 Don't try Reach out Me.
-Because byond of your Reach.but if you want then mail me.
+- 📫 "Don't try to reach out to me, because I am beyond your reach.
+But if you want, you can email me 📧".
 - 😄 Pronouns: ...Aj
-- ⚡ Fun fact: Fun fact is that, I am developer, but here I am developing ownself , instead of Developing the Code.
+- ⚡ Fun fact: "Fun fact is that I am a developer 🧑‍💻, but here I am developing myself instead of developing the code." 🧑‍💻.

 <!---
-ajaySinghBBD/ajaySinghBBD is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+ajaySinghBBD/ajaySinghBBD is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile🧑‍💻.
 You can click the Preview link to take a look at your changes.
 --->